Justintime50/pineapple/README.md

 ![Pineapple Logo](/pineapple.png)

 Pineapple is a web development library including frequently used CSS and Javascript functions.
-Built over Bootstrap, Pineapple allows websites to be easily and quickly deployed.
+Built over Bootstrap, Pineapple allows websites to be easily and quickly built.

-There were some limitations at the time of this libraries creation in regards to Bootstrap that I wanted to build on its success and add a few tweaks and additions not found there.
+Pineapple was started as a way to fill in the gaps that Bootstrap did not fill.
+Since Bootstrap 4 and other frameworks have been updated, many of the original issues Pineapple fixed have found their way into these other frameworks and therefore, the Pineapple equivelent has been removed.
+What remains are functions or classes I often continue to use in my projects today in some form or another.

 <br>